 Garlic – Garlic is rich in allicin, an amino acid created as the cloves are cut or crushed that has powerful antioxidant and anti-inflammatory effects.
 Make sure you’re using fresh garlic finely minced for optimal effect.
 A supplement is your second-best bet.
 Sulfur based compounds in garlic also do a number on microbes.

 Citrus – Citrus fruits, especially orange, are part of a go-to arsenal for cold and flu season.
 Oranges, lemons, grapefruit, limes, and other citrus varieties are rich in vitamin C, an antioxidant that aids immune function and is thought to be vital to white blood cell production.
+Citrus also works so well with many of the other foods on this list, from broths and soups to teas.

 Bell Pepper – Looking for vitamin C with less sugar than fruits, red bell pepper is an amazing source, with twice the amount as most citrus.
 They also have a good amount of vitamin A, another antioxidant.